 DEFINITIONS

-"Educational Materials" means instructional materials produced for academic programs, extension, or research in any format, including print materials, digital materials, and audio and video recordings.
-Examples include syllabi, lessons, assignment files, handouts, presentations, recorded lectures, case studies, and other similar materials.
+"Educational Materials" means instructional and course materials produced for academic programs, professional development programs, extension, or research, in any format, including print materials, digital materials, and audio and video recordings. .

 "Author" means faculty or staff responsible for creating Educational Materials whose contributions warrant authorship.
-Students whose contributions warrant authorship may be included if engaged as employees of the University, are supported with University funds on an assistantship, or their contributions have University Sponsorship.
+Students whose contributions warrant authorship may be included if engaged as employees of the University, are supported with University funds on an assistantship, their contributions use Substantial University ResourcesResources, or their contributions were created under a separate agreement specifying University ownership.

-"University Sponsorship" means the University has made a substantial contribution by providing specialized University equipment, facilities, materials, or support services for the production of Educational Materials or the University has provided release time or additional financial support for such production.
+“Faculty” means individuals holding appointments described in Section 3.3 of the Faculty Handbook.
+For persons with dual appointments, to the extent Educational Materials results from faculty work, such individuals will be treated as faculty.

+"SubstantialSubstantial University Resources" means substantialsubstantial University resources have been used in the development of the Educational Materials, including the assistance of support staff outside the author’s unit, or assistance of support staff from the author’s unit, provided such assistance is greater than that normally provided to others in the unit, the use of specialized media production services or facilities not normally available to units, or the works are derived from University-owned Educational Materials.

 “Scholarly Works” means traditional scholarly, literary, and artistic works such as journal papers, books, essays, poems, paintings, sculptures, musical scores, and other similar creative works.

+“Staff” means individuals on appointment at the University, including Professional and Scientific, Merit, contract temporary, and casual appointments, including hourly student employees.

 POLICY STATEMENT

-Ownership of Educational Materials rests with the author unless the Educational Materials are created through University Sponsorship, the Educational Materials are created for the purposes of providing information or services to the general public as part of the extension mission, or the terms of a sponsored project or other written agreement designate(s) that the University or other entity will own the Educational Materials.
+Ownership of Educational Materials rests with the author unless terms of a sponsored project or other written agreement designate(s) that the University or other entity will own the Educational Materials or the Educational Materials are a work for hire as described below.
 Scholarly Works shall be owned by the author unless there is a written agreement between the University and the author for a specific work asserting such work shall be owned by the University (e.g., University commissioned art installations).

+Agreement

+Ownership of Educational Materials may be determined by agreement between an author and the University.
+In addition, wherewhere the creation of Educational Materials is supported by sponsored project or other agreements requiring that the Educational Materials be owned by the University or other entity, the Educational Materials shall be owned by the University or other entity as provided.

+Works for Hire

-Where Educational Materials are created through University Sponsorship, the Educational Materials shall be owned by the University.
+Substantial University Resources: Where Educational Materials are created using Substantialusing Substantial University Resources, the Educational Materials shall be owned by the University.

+Collaborative Works: Where Educational Materials are created by a team of authors of such size or over such an extended period of time that determination of a discrete number of authors would be impossible, impractical, or unfair, the Educational Materials shall be owned by the University.

-Where Educational Materials are created for the purposes of providing information or services to the general public as part of the extension mission, the Educational Materials shall be owned by the University.
+Extension Work: Where Educational Materials are created for the purposes of providing information or services to the general public as part of the extension mission, the Educational Materials shall be owned by the University.